-All of Shore's property interests are currently in the exploration stage and are without a known body of commercial ore.
-The exploration, development and production of precious metals and gems are capital-intensive, subject to the normal risks and capital expenditure requirements associated with mining operations.
+All of Shore's property interests are currently in the pre-feasibility or exploration stage.
+The exploration, development and production of precious metals and gems are capitalintensive, subject to the normal risks and capital expenditure requirements associated with mining operations.
 While the rewards can be substantial if commercial quantities of minerals or gems are found, there can be no assurance that Shore's past or future exploration efforts will be successful, that any production therefrom will be obtained or continued, or that any such production which is attempted will be profitable.